Services we don’t cover

 Delaying menstrual periods

-Going forward, our practice will no longer prescribe Norethisterone or other medications for the purpose of postponing menstruation solely for travel or holiday-related reasons.
+Central Surgery will no longer prescribe Norethisterone or other medications solely to delay periods for convenience, including for travel, holidays, or other non-medical reasons.

-Norethisterone is a prescription medication with specific medical indications and is generally used to treat certain menstrual disorders when clinically appropriate.
 Our practice is committed to following guidelines that prioritise the safest and most effective use of medications based on medical necessity and evidence-based best practices.

 Norethisterone will still be prescribed when there is a medically valid indication, as determined by your healthcare provider.

-If you are considering managing your menstrual cycle for travel or lifestyle reasons, please discuss over-the-counter options with your local pharmacist.
+If you are considering managing your menstrual cycle for travel or lifestyle reasons, please discuss options with your local pharmacist.